 Step 2: Browse to the Steam installation folder to be moved.
 Once there, delete all files and folders except for “Steamapps” and “userdata.”

-Step 3: Cut and paste the Steam folder into the new path you created.
+Step 3: Cut and paste the Steam library folder into the new path you created.
 For instance, it could be called E:\SteamLibrary

 Step 4: Reopen Steam and log in, then point Steam to your new directory and verify game files if necessary.
 If you encounter issues, try uninstalling and reinstalling Steam.
 The Steam support page can also be helpful.